manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

      > something-to-be-entered-on-the-command-line

      One or multiple lines of
-     output that result from runnning
+     output that results from runnning
      the entered command line

 Running the `nvm --version` command line and its output therefore looks like this: